Disability-friendly

 - However, if there are no elevators or tactile signage, people with other disabilities may still face barriers.

 In contrast, barrier-free (accessible) environments meet legal requirements such as those defined in the German DIN standards (e.g., DIN 18040) and accessibility regulations like BITV.
+By using tools such as the TYPO3 Accessibility Checker, organizations can evaluate compliance and identify barriers before they become problems.

 So while “disability-friendly” might suggest a helpful intent, it often lacks the comprehensive inclusion needed for full participation.